metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

 - [My column or table name is "not found" or "not recognized"][sql-error-not-found].
 - [My SQL "function does not exist”][sql-error-function-does-not-exist].

-If your error message is not listed above, search or ask the community on [Discourse][discourse].
+If you have a different error message, search or ask the [Metabase community][discourse].

 #### My column or table name is "not found" or "not recognized".